 Neither definition is the whole story and she says, “Until this past September, I was a professor,” then after that, it’s more of a meandering account of what I do every day.
 This might comprise of any or all of my following project-related identities: writer, editor, model, art director, salesperson, researcher, activist, photographer, stylist, and even I might be bold enough to claim, an artist.”

-More than ever we are faced with the great personal identity crisis.
+More than ever we are faced with a great personal identity crisis.
 We can’t really claim an identity because we wear so many different labels.

 Many of us now hold more than one job… The one that is our main source of income, and a side hustle we do for love and extra money.